 The Bottom Line: Bowling in Medellín

-I asked at all three of these places about other places to bowl in the city.
-And the staff weren’t aware of any other places beyond these three in the city.
+I asked at all four of these places about other places to bowl in the city.
+And the staff weren’t aware of any other places beyond these four places in the city.
 If anyone happens to know of additional bowling alleys in the city, please let us know in the comments below, and we’ll update the article.

 Sign up for the Free Medellin Guru Newsletter – You can see all of the previous Medellin Guru weekly email newsletters and sign up here.